microsoft/trident/README.md

   can be monitored, once gRPC support is implemented.
 TODO: document the interface, for reference in the meantime [src/orchestrate.rs](src/orchestrate.rs).
-- **network-override**: optional network configuration for the bootstrap OS.
+- **networkOverride**: optional network configuration for the bootstrap OS.
 If not specified, the network configuration from Host Configuration (see below) will be used otherwise.
 - **grpc**: If present (to make it present, add `listen-port` attribute which